-In invisible orthodontics, a transparent plastic aligner is used and gently inserted into the mouth, causing the teeth to move gradually by applying gentle pressure.
+In invisible orthodontics, a transparent plastic aligner is used and gently inserted into the mouth, causing the teeth to gradually move by applying gentle pressure.
 This aligner should be placed in the mouth for an average of 20-22 hours a day and should be replaced every 2 weeks.
-Since these types of orthodontics are invisible, they do not interfere much with your daily activities.
+The replacement is able to affect the results and is important to the treatment.
+Since these types of orthodontics are invisible, they don’t interfere much with your daily activities.
 The treatment duration in this method is 12-18 months, which can be a smart choice for people who have busy schedules.
 However, it should be noted that this method works faster and better for patients with mild dental crowding and is not suitable for patients with more severe disorders or patients with skeletal problems in the jaws.

 Benefits of invisible orthodontics

-In addition to being invisible, the invisible orthodontics has other benefits for patients who choose this method of treatment.
-If you are one of these patients, as mentioned, since these devices do not come into contact with food, this method will not affect your daily eating habits.
+In addition to being invisible, the invisible orthodontics has many more benefits for patients who choose this method of treatment.
+If you are one of these patients these devices do not come into contact with food, thus, this treatment will not affect your daily eating habits.
 Additionally, since invisible devices can be removed, you can put them aside while eating or brushing your teeth and enjoy eating your favorite food or doing other activities safely.

 One of the orthodontic problems is the need to see your dentist at short intervals, which can be very time-consuming and is a problem for people who have a busy schedule.
-Fortunately, invisible orthodontics solves this problem, and through this method, you will not have to see your dentist a lot and you can save your time doing other things.
+Fortunately, invisible orthodontics solves this problem, and through this method, you won’t have to see your dentist and save your time doing other things.

 Invisible orthodontics has special benefits and can give you more freedom of action.
 Always ask your orthodontist to choose the right method.